-Ah California, the land of opportunity.
-The sun is always shining (well, not in San Francisco, but almost everywhere else), and the art scene is awesome.
-If you’re thinking about art school, some of the best colleges for you are located in The Golden State.
-In this article I’ll go through a list of all the art schools in California so you can take stock of your options.
+Ah, California: the land of opportunity.
+The sun is always shining (well, not in San Francisco, but almost everywhere else!), and the art scene is awesome.
+If you're thinking about art school, some of the best colleges for you are located in the Golden State.
+In this article, I'll give you a list of all the art schools in California so you can take stock of your options.

 There's nothing more exciting than new art supplies.
 Imagine going to a college that's full of them!

-I've listed all the art schools in California accompanied by statistics and brief descriptions of what they offer to students.
-I'll go through the five best art schools first, followed by an alphabetical list of all the other art schools in the state.
+I'll go through the five best art schools first, followed by an alphabetical list of all other art schools in the state.
 I included pictures of some of the campuses, but you should definitely check out the school websites for more images and information!

-These five California art schools are world class institutions, with excellent programs in a range of disciplines.
+These five California art schools are world-class institutions, with excellent programs in a range of artistic disciplines.

 California College of the Arts — San Francisco

-Programs: Animation, Architecture, Fashion Design, Film, Graphic Design, Interior Design, Painting/Drawing, Photography, Printmaking, Sculpture, and more
+Programs: Animation, Architecture, Fashion Design, Film, Graphic Design, Interior Design, Painting and Drawing, Photography, Textiles, Sculpture, and many more.

 California Institute of the Arts — Valencia

-Programs: Art, Graphic Design, Photography and Media, Art and Technology, Animation, Film and Video
+Programs: Acting, Art, Graphic Design, Costume Design, Photography and Media, Animation, Film and Video, and many more.

 California Institute of the Arts